jlefever/trainsim/README.md

 - [TypeScript for JavaScript Programmers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) - TypeScript gives JavaScript a type system that should feel much more like Java
 - [React Hello World](https://reactjs.org/docs/hello-world.html) - Highly recommend reading through as much as this as you can if you are new to React

 There are also great resources out there on npm, webpack, and nginx but you should not have to modify the configurations of these tools.
 (But it never hurts to get more familiar with the tools you are using.)
+We understand much of this may be brand new for many students in this class.
 Please do not hesistate to contact the TAs if you are having troubles with any of the above.

 ## Development